groboclown/petronia/docs/architecture.md

 #### Events

+Due to the forking model of Petronia, all events are formally structured data.
+This means they have a structure defined through a schema, and can be transmitted across the wire.
+This allows for extensions to be written in any language.

+The events are transmitted as either JSON formatted data objects (never arrays), which are limited in size to 16 MB, or a simple binary blob, for transmitting images, which may be much larger.

+OLD INFORMATION, WHICH MAY NOT BE VALID IN THE FUTURE.

 Events are simple objects passed through the event bus.
 Events must conform to the following restrictions:

 * They use `__slots__`.
 Event objects that show signs of anything in the hierarchy not using slots will not be registered.